 And one thing I’ve learned with making chocolate macarons, or any macaron really, is that one of the most critical steps to making a perfect macaron is to whip your egg whites just right.

 What do I mean by that?
 Well, your egg whites need to have a perfectly stiff and glossy appearance.
+I show you what that exactly entails in my online macaron class.

-When you first start whisking your egg whites, they’ll look slightly yellow and transparent just as egg whites do.
+First, you should know that when you first start whisking your egg whites, they’ll look slightly yellow and transparent just as egg whites do.
 They’ll eventually start to look foamy and lose their yellow tint.

 Once that happens, you’ll gradually add some granulated sugar to them.
 You’ll keep on whisking them and they’ll begin to take on the appearance of shaving cream.
 Soft, a bit foamy, and definitely not stiff.